Kungsbacka/ExchangeMaintenance/README.md

     `(Get-Credential -UserName '(Not used)' -Message 'Exchange password').Password | ConvertFrom-SecureString | Set-Clipboard`

-3. Paste the encrypted password into the configuration file (ExchangePassword).
+3. Paste the encrypted password into the configuration file (AppCertificatePassword).

 The service account must have write permission to script root to be able to save remaining mailboxes as a CSV file (mailboxes.csv).
 It must also have appropriate permissions on meta directory and log databases.